badu/gorm/README.md

 - [ ] Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
 I think it's a bad practice and it should be fixed
 - [ ] Integrate "Skip order sql when quering with distinct" commit of original
 - [ ] get rid of Scope "fields" so you can remove cloneFieldsToScope
-- [ ] simplify Relationship - having two pointers to StructField (source, target)
-- [ ] make slice of Relationship in ModelStruct and remove it from StructField

 # Comments and thoughts
 - As a general idea on golang projects : "fail fast" type of logic is the best approach